tarantool/doc/doc/reference/reference_rock/shard.rst

   (distinguishable from the 'listen' port specified by box.cfg)

 Possible Errors: Redundancy should not be greater than the number of servers;
-the servers must be alive; two replicas of the same shard should not be in the same zone.
+the servers must be alive; two replicated data copies of the same shard should not be in the same zone.

 =====================================================================
           Example: shard.init syntax for one shard
 =====================================================================

-The number of replicas per shard (redundancy) is 3.
+The number of replicated data copies per shard (redundancy) is 3.
-The number of servers is 3.
+The number of instances is 3.
 The shard module will conclude that there is only one shard.

 .. code-block:: tarantoolsession